homearanya/active-escapes/src/pages/tours/pondo-voyager-hiking-trail.md

   faq:
     - question: Can this hike be shortened or lengthened?
       answer:
         - It is possible to spend an extra day-night at any of the overnight locations.
 We can highly recommend a second night at Mtentu lodge, where catering is provided.
 The paddle-hike to Swallowtail falls is an unforgettable experience.
-If you looking for a shorter version of this trail – try the Mtentu Explorer.
+If you looking for a shorter version of this trail – try our Mtentu Explorer.
     - question: Is it possible to organise vehicle luggage transfers on this hike?
       answer:
         - Not without a lot of extra cost.
 Local porters are a better option, but they also are a little tricky to arrange on this particular hike as the hike crosses over a number of guide-porter territories.